SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: PoL Framework

 To participate in the consensus process, a miner first locks some of its credit away in a smart contract as the security deposit, denoted as $SD$, which is packaged into a later block and added to the blockchain.
 The security deposit is related to the miner's address $addr$, i.e., $SD=SD(addr)$, and thus represents the miner's identity.
 It allows the blockchain network to easily punish misbehaving miners economically.
 If misbehavior is detected, e.g., the miner is caught cheating in generating a proof, the credit in the security deposit will be deducted.
 Conversely, a miner can claim to retrieve the credit in the security deposit at any time, and it will be refunded after several blocks if no misbehavior is detected.

 The security deposit also serves as a certificate for appointing provers and verifiers.
 To guarantee that tasks can be efficiently solved and verified, miners cannot choose to be provers or verifiers.
 Instead, their roles are randomly assigned.
 Suppose the security deposit $SD$ is recorded in block $B_h$ and uploaded on-chain.
-After verifying the block, miners first compute
+After verifying the block, miners first compute the hash of the security deposit, $h_{SD}$

-for all new security deposits, and sort them in ascending order.
-Note that $f_H\left(B_{h}\right)$ is included to prevent miners from knowing the sequence before the block is generated.
-After miners are sorted, they are divided into groups of size $g$.
+for all new security deposits, where $f_H$ is the hash function defined in Section~\ref{sec:blockchain model}.
+After the block is received, a uniform record of unassigned $SD$s is maintained by each miner, which is sorted in ascending order.
+The $SD$s are then divided into groups of size $g$ according to their sorted order.
+Note that the hash of block $h$, $f_H\left(B_{h}\right)$, is included to prevent miners from knowing the order before the block is generated.
 If the last group has fewer than $g$ miners, this last group of miners will wait in the buffer for the arrival of new security deposits in the subsequent blocks until the buffer is filled.
 Within each group of size $g$, $g_v$ miners with the smallest $h_{SD}$'s are appointed as verifiers, and the rest $g_p=g-g_v$ miners are appointed as provers.
-Each prover will be assigned a task (Section~\ref{sec:task assignment}), and each verifier is responsible for validating both the ML training (Section~\ref{sec:task verification}) and the blocks that may be produced by the assigned provers (Section~\ref{sec:task solving}).
+Each prover will be assigned a task (Section~\ref{sec:task assignment}), and each verifier is responsible for validating the ML training (Section~\ref{sec:task verification}).
+Of course, all miners are responsible for the validation of new blocks generated by provers (Section~\ref{sec:task solving}).
 The group appointment guarantees that each prover's ML training will be verified by a committee of $g_v$ verifiers, and each verifier has the same workload of verifying $g_p$ provers.